Kiwi Farms: Terminations of service

 Kiwi Farms used services from Cloudflare, an American hosting and web security services provider.
 The services include DDoS protection, and distribution through Cloudflare's content delivery network.
 Following Kiwi Farms' harassment campaign against Sorrenti, in August 2022 a campaign was started to try to convince Cloudflare to stop providing services to the site.
 NBC News claims this was done in order to enable "debilitating virtual attacks" against Kiwi Farms.
 While Cloudflare initially defended their decision to keep working with Kiwi Farms, on September 3, 2022, Cloudflare officially blocked the site from using its services.
 People attempting to visit the site saw an error message explaining that the decision had been made due to "an imminent and emergency threat to human life".
 Cloudflare CEO Matthew Prince stated that the company acted because "the rhetoric on the Kiwifarms site and specific, targeted threats [had] escalated over the last 48 hours" at the time of the decision.
 Other middleware providers, such as hCaptcha, followed suit in halting support for Kiwi Farms.

 Though the site was briefly offline due to Cloudflare's decision, it was back online "intermittently" on September 4, 2022, with the Russian-based service provider DDoS-Guard and a Russian domain that had been registered on July 12, 2021.
-Former FBI Assistant Director for Counterintelligence Frank Figliuzzi warned that by switching to Russian servers, Kiwi Farms "could easily become an increased threat of domestic terror".
+NBC analyst and former FBI Assistant Director for Counterintelligence Frank Figliuzzi said that by switching to Russian servers, Kiwi Farms "could easily become an increased threat of domestic terror".
 DDoS-Guard stopped providing services to Kiwi Farms on September 5, 2022, also rendering the site's Russian domain inaccessible.
 The Internet Archive excluded Kiwi Farms from being archived at the Wayback Machine during this time.

 Moon has since claimed that the takedown of Kiwi Farms was "an organized attack", and that there is "a coalition of criminals trying to frame the forum for their behavior" which provides "opportunities for professional victims to amplify their message".
 Moon also commented that he did not see a realistic scenario for Kiwi Farms to stay online.
 On September 6, 2022, The Daily Dot confirmed that VanwaTech was providing content delivery network services to the site, hence bringing it back online.
 Other websites running on VanwaTech infrastructure experienced availability problems as a result, including The Daily Stormer and 8chan.